giorgio-bendoni/various-stuff/Inflation.md

 For example, a particularly cold winter and spring may affect the quantity of wine produced in southern Europe.
 Should market demand remain unchanged in the face of a reduced supply, the expectation is for wine prices to increase.
 In this case we would not speak of _inflation_ but, perhaps, of _wine price inflation_.

 On a different perspective, following the outcome of the Brexit referendum, the British Pound devalued against the Euro and the US Dollar, making more expensive all imports priced in those currencies.
-In this case we would speak of _inflation_, as the effect of the devaluation is a borad increase in
+In this case we would speak of _inflation_, as the effect of the devaluation is a _broad_ increase in prices.

+The cause of inflation, of course, must be clearly identified before any mitigating policy is applied.

 ### Some price changes are more important than others
 When calculating the average increase in prices, the prices of products we spend more on – such as electricity – are given a greater weight than the prices of products we spend less on – for example, sugar or postage stamps.